AaltoSciComp/scicomp-docs/aalto/opensource.rst

 Top-level recommendations:

 #.
 Use this nice site: https://choosealicense.com/.
 It contains
    everything you need to know, including what is here.
+If you need something more specific you can have a look at http://oss-watch.ac.uk/apps/licdiff/.
 #. **MIT** for software which should be basically public domain,
    **Apache 2.0** for larger almost-public domain things (the Apache license protects more against patent trolling).
 Anyone can